vivekrawat9452/vivek-node/README.md

 - **GET /api/users** - Retrieve all users from Firebase Realtime Database
   - Example: `GET http://localhost:3000/api/users`

+**Note**: The server is configured with CORS headers to allow requests from web applications like React apps running on different origins.

 ## Dependencies

 - Express.js - Web framework for Node.js